Zoran Krasić: Fourth term (2008–12)

-The Radical Party experienced a serious split in late 2008, with several members joining the more moderate Serbian Progressive Party (Srpska napredna stranka, SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
+The Radical Party experienced a serious split in late 2008, with several members joining the more moderate Serbian Progressive Party (SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Krasić remained with the Radicals and was a prominent member of the party's hardline, pro-Šešelj faction.
-He was named chair of the parliamentary finance committee in January 2009, against the backdrop of a purge of former-Radicals-turned-Progressives from leadership positions.
+He was named chair of the parliamentary finance committee in January 2009, during a purge of Radicals-turned-Progressives from leadership positions.
 At around the same time, he was chosen as leader of Šešelj's legal defence team.
 When Šešelj experienced serious health issues in early 2012, Krasić urged the tribunal to end what he described as its "torture" of the SRS leader and permit him to return to Serbia.

 In 2010, the Radical Party introduced a draft resolution recognizing and condemning the Armenian genocide committed by the Ottoman Empire.
 At a press conference to announce the legislation, Krasić said, "Under pressure by the international community, some parties are trying to push through the Serbian parliament a resolution on Srebrenica, which would include the term genocide, although what happened in Srebrenica cannot be compared to the plight of Armenians or of over one million people in Rwanda."

 In addition to chairing the finance committee, Krasić continued to serve on the justice and constitutional affairs committees, was part of Serbia's delegation to the NATO Parliamentary Assembly (where Serbia has observer status), and was a member of Serbia's parliamentary friendship group with Israel.

 Out of parliament (2012–16)

-Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists.
+Serbia's electoral system was reformed in 2011, such that all parliamentary mandates were awarded in numerical order to candidates on successful lists.
 Krasić received the fourth position on the Radical Party's list in the 2012 parliamentary election.
 He also appeared in the second position on its list for the Belgrade city assembly and the lead position on its list for the Rakovica municipal assembly in the concurrent 2012 local elections.
 At all three levels, the party failed to cross the five per cent electoral threshold for assembly representation.

 He was given the fifth position on the SRS list for the 2014 parliamentary election, in which the party once again failed to cross the threshold.
-During the buildup to the 2014 campaign, some pundits had discussed the prospect of an alliance between the Radical Party and other right-wing, nationalist parties such as the Democratic Party of Serbia (Demokratska stranka Srbije, DSS) and Dveri.
+During the buildup to the 2014 campaign, some pundits had discussed the prospect of an alliance between the Radical Party and other right-wing, nationalist parties such as the Democratic Party of Serbia (DSS) and Dveri.
 Krasić rejected this speculation, saying that these parties were compromised by their willingness to co-operate with the European Union and NATO.